Charger Metals NL (ASX:CHR)

 Ex-Dividend Daten/a

 Charger Metals NL engages in the exploration for battery metals.
-The company explores for nickel, copper, lithium, and platinum group elements.
-Its project portfolio includes a 100% interest in the Lake Johnston project located in Perth, Western Australia; 85% interest in the Coates project situated in Wundowie, Western Australia; and 70% interest in the Bynoe lithium project in the northern Territory.
-The company was incorporated in 2020 and is based in Subiaco, Australia.
+The company explores for nickel, copper, and lithium.
+Its project portfolio includes a 100% interest in the Lake Johnston project located in Perth, Western Australia; an 85% interest in the Coates project situated in Wundowie, Western Australia; and a 70% interest in the Bynoe lithium project in the Northern Territory.
+The company was incorporated in 2020 and is based in West Perth, Australia.
 [Read more]

 Sector Materials